jkatzer/hack.close.io/posts/building_better_email_integrations_pt_1.md

 Remove any messages stored by the SMTP server
 ---------------------------------------------
-Google's SMTP servers store a copy of every message sent in your Sent Messages directory.
+Google's SMTP servers copy every message sent through their servers into in your Sent Messages directory.
 Since we've created unique messages for each recipient, we need to delete all of these messages since we don't want our senders to accidentally trigger events by opening sent messages or be confused by multiple copies of the same message appearing in their sent folder.

-To find these messages we perform the following search within each of our potential sent message IMAP folders.
+To find these messages we perform the following search within each of our potential sent message folders via IMAP.

 ```python
 # IMAPClient http://imapclient.readthedocs.org